-At Success Academy, the high school experience is intellectually demanding and deeply engaging.
 We believe that kids are bored by ease and engaged by challenging, intriguing work, so we ask our scholars to engage critically with difficult conceptual problems; sophisticated texts; and the complex ideas, issues, and events that have shaped our world.
-Building on the knowledge, skills, and mindsets developed in the K-8 program, the high school immerses scholars in a sophisticated collegiate experience in which they explore interests and passions as they gain confidence, independence, and self-knowledge.
-An advanced liberal arts curriculum prioritizes scholar-led inquiry, applied problem-solving, and cross-disciplinary perspectives.
+An advanced liberal arts curriculum prioritizes student-led inquiry, applied problem-solving, and cross-disciplinary perspectives.
+A wide range of electives and clubs - along with an honors program and STEM academy, internship opportunities, and robust summer experiences - cultivates scholars' curiosity, talent, and skill in navigating the world around them.